Response Streaming and Transformation at the Edge

 }

 For HTML rewriting, target deterministic markers (e.g., <!--edge-inject-->) rather than parsing the full DOM tree.
 This guarantees O(1) CPU complexity per chunk and prevents 502/504 errors during traffic spikes.
-Always flush headers before the first chunk to enable early browser parsing and parallel asset fetching.
+Always delete Content-Length before returning a transformed response to prevent premature client truncation.

 Provider-Specific Execution and Routing Nuances

-• Vercel: Automatically applies Brotli.
-If your origin already compresses, disable edge compression via x-middleware-override-headers or risk double-compression corruption.
+• Vercel: Automatically applies Brotli compression.
+If your origin already compresses the response, skip the transform or decompress first to avoid double-compression corruption.

 • Netlify: Requires explicit Content-Type: text/html; charset=utf-8 when modifying HTML streams.
 Missing headers cause client-side parsing failures.